Dwarkadhish Temple: Religious importance

 Since this site is associated with the ancient city of Dvārakā and the Vedic era Krishna of Mahabharata, it is an important place of pilgrimage for Hindus.
 It is one of three main pilgrimage sites related to "Krishna" circuit, namely 48 kos parikrama of Kurukshetra in Haryana state, Braj Parikarma in Mathura of Uttar Pradesh state and Dwarka Parikrama (Dwarkadish Yatra) at Dwarkadhish Temple in Gujarat state.

 Though the origins are not clearly known, the Advaita school of Hinduism established by Adi Shankara, who created Hindu monastic institutions across India, attributes the origin of Char Dham to the seer.
 The four monasteries are located across the four corners of India and their attendant temples are Badrinath Temple at Badrinath in the North, Jagannath Temple at Puri in the East, Dwarakadhish Temple at Dwarka in the West and Ramanathaswamy Temple at Rameswaram in the South.
 Though ideologically the temples are divided between the sects of Hinduism, namely Shaivism and Vaishnavism, the Char Dham pilgrimage is an all Hindu affair.
 The journey across the four cardinal points in India is considered sacred by Hindus who aspire to visit these temples once in their lifetime.
 Traditionally the trip starts are the eastern end from Puri, proceeding in clockwise direction in a manner typically followed for circumambulation in Hindu temples.

 The temple is open from 6.00 am to 1.00 pm and 5.00 pm to 9.30 pm.
 The Krishna Janmashtami festival, or Gokulashtami, the birthday of Krishna was commissioned by Vallaba (1473-1531).

-According to a legend, Meera Bai, the famed Rajput princess who was also a poetess-saint and a staunch devotee of Krishna, merged with the deity at this temple.
+According to a legend, Meera Bai, the famed Rajput princess who was also a poet-saint and a staunch devotee of Krishna, merged with the deity at this temple.
 It is one of the Sapta Puri, the seven holy cities of India.

-The temple is near the Dvaraka Pitha, one of the four pithas (religious centers) established by Adi Shankara (686-717 CE) who pioneered unification of Hindu religious beliefs in the country.
+The temple is near the Dvaraka Pitha, one of the four pithas (religious centres) established by Adi Shankara (686-717 CE) who pioneered unification of Hindu religious beliefs in the country.